 Selecting assets on the exclusive basis of their likelihood of appreciation should most likely provide a hedge against inflation over extended periods.
 However, there are other reasons why this investor may wish to opt for a broader asset allocation.
 This is because the desired returns may be achievable with less risk.
 If you can design a portfolio with an expected return meeting that meets your requirements with less risk, why take more risk than necessary?

 In both situations, we can see the importance of diversification.
 Different assets have distinct functions in a portfolio.
 Our income investor did not need equities to produce income but rather to hedge against inflation.
-Our growth investor did not need bonds because of their potential for appreciation but to provide stability and minimize risk to a level appropriate for the desired return.
+Our growth investor did not need bonds because of their potential for appreciation but to provide stability and minimize risk to a level appropriate for the desired return on investment.
 Choosing asset classes based on function within the portfolio is important but you should also consider the advantages of diversity among asset classes since they are often not correlated with one another.

 Choose Uncorrelated Assets